connectomicslab/connectomemapper3/paper/paper.md

-Each pipeline can be individually configured and executed with the aid of the user-friendly GUI and the output of each stage can be visually reviewed, enabling the user to keep an eye on the data being processed and easily understand the cause of the problems, change the parameters and re-execute when results at a given stage are found not to be satisfactory.
+Each pipeline can be individually configured and executed with the aid of the user-friendly GUI and the output of each stage can be visually reviewed, enabling the user to keep an eye on the data being processed and easily identify the cause of any problems, change the parameters and re-execute when results at a given stage are found not to be satisfactory.
 In this way, CMP3 simplifies the creation of connectomes and makes it a straightforward process even for users not familiar with Nipype and software container technology.